AISemanticsStudy/lmpm/README.md

 LMPM is a faithful implementation of the actor model but it operates at latent message passing between latten objects as senders and receivers instead of human-hard-coded state machine.

+## Comparisons to other AI systems

+The only fundamental difference between LMPM and precedent ML frameworks and runtimes is that:

+LMPM is **not** a computation graph framework.

+LMPM's compiler will produce a actor state machine-transition loop for each atomic evolvement area of the whole system.
+In other words
+- only LMPM's compiler has a ground truth world view
+- each Pytorch worker managed by LMPM runtime only has a local view of the world, and has no interests in know the identity of other workers it is conducting collective communication with.
+LMPM runtime is only responsible for routing messages between workers correctly, guaranteed by the underlying logical clock.

+It is worth mentioning that LMPM is **not**:
+- designed this way to be performant
+- designed this way to be scalable
+- designed this way to be easy to use

+Instead, LMPM is designed this way to be **correct by construction and abstraction**.

 ## Consensual Programming
 Consensual Programming is a programming paradigm in which system state evolves only through proposals evaluated under explicit constraints and committed by agreement,